tatsutron/mistercon/README.md

 # Features

-* Import data and artwork for Famicom Disk System, Game Boy, GBA, Genesis, NES, SNES, and TGFX16 games
+* Import data and artwork for (most) console cores
-* Launch games, access the menu, run scripts, and reboot the MiSTer from your Android device
+* Launch games, access the menu, run scripts, and reboot the MiSTer from your mobile device

 # Credits

-This project is made possible by DoOoM, KremlingKuthroat19, Luke Earnshaw, and Mist Sonata.
+This project is made possible by DoOoM, Edward Mallett, Jeremy Hopkins, KremlingKuthroat19, Louis Martinez, Mist Sonata, peanutmans, Sergio L. Serrano, Tim Lehner, and Weasel5053.